anhnguyendepocen/quant-geo/01-Lesson.md

 ### Install a package

-The first thing we will do is create a graph using the functions in the **ggplot2** package.
+The first thing you will do is create a graph using the functions in the **ggplot2** package.
 Packages are pieces of code for doing certain things.
 The **ggplot2** package has code pieces for making nice graphs.

 Two steps: